softwaresaved/software-deposit-guidance/markdown/HowToDepositSoftware.md

 ### Review the intended content yourself

-You should always review your intended content yourself, checking that it will include everything you intend to deposit, with reference to our guides on "Software Deposit: What to deposit", "Software Deposit: What not to deposit", "Software Deposit: How to describe your deposit".
+You should always review your intended content yourself, checking that it will include everything you intend to deposit.

 If applicable, check that your software can be built, deployed, installed and run following your user documentation.
 Take care that your environment and your familiarity with the software do not cause you to skip steps or make assumptions that someone having a different environment or not familiar with the software would not make.